-We will only process personal information relating to customers, individuals who have contacted us and people who choose to opt-in to us sending them emails with the latest news and special offers in the ways set out in this statement.
+We will only process personal information relating to Clients, individuals who have contacted us and people who choose to opt-in to us sending them emails with the latest news and special offers in the ways set out in this statement.

-Following a period of 24 months from the date of the last customer request for Services or the last non-customer contact we will stop processing personal information and such individual’s information will be archived.
+Following a period of 24 months from the date of the last Client request for Services or the last non-Client contact we will stop processing personal information and such individual’s information will be archived.
 Although archived and hidden by our systems from active engagement with this information, we will retain the information which relates to our provision of the Services as an inactive record, rather than deleting for the purposes of our auditing and legal compliance requirements.

-We will process the information of people who opt-in to emails with the latest news and special offers until such time as they unsubscribe.
+We will process the information of people who opt in to emails with the latest news and special offers until such time as they unsubscribe.

 Will I be sent information that I did not ask for?

-To keep you informed about the latest news and special offers but only relating to our own Services we may contact you by e-mail.
+To keep you informed about the latest news and special offers but only relating to our own Services we may contact you by email.
 If you do not wish to receive these emails you can unsubscribe using the link included with each email.

-Any marketing you receive from us will not relate to communications from or services of any third party, but will only relate to other of our Services and/or Websites and offers or updates relating to them.
+Any marketing you receive from us will not relate to communications from or services of any third party, but will only relate to our Services and/or Websites and offers or updates relating to them.
 You can manage your preferences for what marketing emails you receive from us at any time by using the link in our emails titled “Manage your email preferences”.

-Google cookie used to distinguish website users.
+ga – Google cookie used to distinguish website users.
 (Expires after 2 years).

-Google cookie used to distinguish website users.
+gid – Google cookie used to distinguish website users.
 (Expires after 24 hours).

-Google cookie used to throttle request rate.
+gat – Google cookie used to throttle request rate.
 (Expires after 1 minute).

 What security will exist?